Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/Do Some Scripting/Templates/Terminal Profiles/Zsh Profile.md

   - linux
   - zsh
 ---
+>[!sumarry]
-*This is about some configuration to make your effective when work with linux shell, `Oh-My-Zsh`.
-This will collection from multiple source, I will update ASAP*
+>This is about some configuration to make your effective when work with linux shell, `Oh-My-Zsh`.
+It will collection from multiple source, I will update ASAP

 ```bash
 #!/bin/bash